Kalbarri Skywalk Guide

 We believe the Skywalk should be at the top of your list of things to do in Kalbarri, so we’ve created this Kalbarri Skywalk guide to help you plan your travels.
 If you’re feeling inspired to experience more of Western Australia, then have a look at our Kalbarri Day Trips.

-How to Get to Kalbarri National Park's Skywalk
+How to Get to Kalbarri Skywalk, Western Australia

 Visitor Details for Kalbarri Skywalk

 The Skywalk is located on the pre-existing West Loop visitor site in Kalbarri National Park, with a nearby parking lot offering ample space for cars and tour coaches.
-At the entrance, you’ll have to pay the standard entrance fee if you travel in a vehicle.
+There is also designated parking for visitors with mobility needs.

-At the Kalbarri National Park Skywalk, you can explore two spectacular vantage points.
+At Kalbarri Skywalk, you can explore two spectacular vantage points suspended 100 metres above ground.
 The one extends 25 metres out (longer than the Grand Canyon Skywalk!) while the other extends out 17 metres.
 The platforms have metal mesh flooring, allowing you to walk safely across while peering down below — you can even see the river flowing beneath your feet!

 These walkways offer an incredibly immersive experience of nature.
-Above the Murchison River, you’ll be able to discover how this sandstone gorge formed over millions of years and admire the rugged scenery.
-You’ll also be able to learn more about the Nanda Aboriginal people, with Indigenous artworks dotted around the attraction.
+Above the Murchison River, you’ll be able to admire how this sandstone gorge formed over millions of years and photograph the rugged scenery.
+You’ll also be able to learn more about the Nanda Aboriginal people, with a number of Indigenous artworks dotted around the attraction.
 Take your time to read the signage set up here, giving you further insight into the history of the region, the local culture, and flora and fauna.

 Best Time to Visit the Kalbarri National Park Skywalk

 Kalbarri Skywalk is open year-round no matter the weather.
-In the summer months between December and February you can experience bright sunny days and intense heat, so make sure you come prepared with water and sun protection.
+In the summer months between December and February, you can experience bright sunny days and intense heat with temperatures up to 40 degrees Celsius, so make sure you come prepared with water and sun protection.

 Autumn, from March to May, and spring, from September to November, offer a good transition period.
 But the winter months, from June to August, offer the best weather for exploring, with cool temperatures easing any outdoor activities.